 Netflix’s original business of delivering DVDs to homes on a monthly subscription model was disruptive enough for the times.
-However, it seems rather staid when one looks at how the company has transformed itself in less than a decade since it commenced streaming of television programming over the Internet.
+However, it seems rather staid when one looks at how the company has transformed itself in less than a decade since it commenced streaming television programming over the Internet.

 Equally commendable is that the company is now using all the learnings from the enormous volumes of data provided by its subscriber base of over 50 million users to drive its original content strategy.
-By most yardsticks, the company been enormously successful with this data-driven approach, so much so that its application of Big Data is of as much interest to businesses as its carefully-commissioned programmes are for its users.
+By most yardsticks, the company has been enormously successful with this data-driven approach, so much so that its application of Big Data is of as much interest to businesses as its carefully-commissioned programs are for its users.

 Data – the “killer app”

 For any business, the ability to gaze at the proverbial crystal ball and fairly accurately predict the success of a product or service would be priceless.
 Netflix has become the poster child of accomplishment in this precise realm.
-The success of the Kevin Spacey-starrer ‘House of Cards’ in the US market was apparently such a foregone conclusion that the company did not even require a pilot of the programme before it was commissioned.
+The success of the Kevin Spacey-starrer ‘House of Cards in the US market was apparently such a foregone conclusion that the company did not even require a pilot of the program before it was commissioned.

-What might seem as a blind punt to the uninitiated was in reality a ‘no-brainer’ decision for Netflix based on the total clarity of the story the company’s data told.
-By knowing deeply the popularity of the original series in the UK, past consumption of movies and programmes featuring lead actor Kevin Spacey amongst its user base and the acceptance of the genre of content produced by the show’s Executive Producer, David Fincher, Netflix knew they had a winner on their hands much before the cameras began to roll.
+What might seem like a blind punt to the uninitiated was in reality a ‘no-brainer’ decision for Netflix based on the total clarity of the story the company’s data told.
+By knowing deeply about the popularity of the original series in the UK, past consumption of movies and programs featuring lead actor Kevin Spacey amongst its user base and the acceptance of the genre of content produced by the show’s Executive Producer, David Fincher, Netflix knew they had a winner on their hands much before the cameras began to roll.

 The success of House of Cards was not a flash in the pan for Netflix’s original programming.
-Apparently, the company has already established a success rate of 80%, with the jury still out on one of its programmes, which is more than twice the success rate enjoyed by most television networks with their own programming.
+Apparently, the company has already established a success rate of 80%, with the jury still out on one of its programs, which is more than twice the success rate enjoyed by most television networks with their own programming.

 Using the data